hpc2n/gpu-course/hands-ons/0.setup/1.compiling/README.md

  4. During the course, you can use the course reservations (6 Nvidia V100 GPUs) to get faster access to the GPUs.
 The reservation `snic2020-9-161-day1` is valid during Wednesday and the reservation `snic2020-9-161-day2` is valid during Thursday.
 The reservations are valid from 08:45 to 17:30.

-Jobs that are submitted outside the reservation time window are not scheduled.
+    Note that jobs that are submitted using a reservation are not scheduled outside the reservation time window.
 You can, however, submit jobs without the reservation as long as you are a member of an active project.
-The project `SNIC2020-9-161` is valid longer than the reservations.
+The project `SNIC2020-9-161` is valid until 2020-12-01.

     Run the program: